jbc-qed/Shiny-Apple-Financial-App/README.md

 To run the app, download the AAPL.sas7bdat data file, and run the following on R or R-Studio...

 ```
-#First, make sure you have the following libraries installed and called:
+# First, make sure you have the following libraries installed {if needed, run install.packages("<package_name>") for each} and loaded into the environment:

 library(shiny)
 library(ggplot2)